 With ideas, there are multiple aspects to look at when analyzing the data to narrow down for Features your team is considering and the impact on your company goals.

-Supporters: Look at the number of users who have requested an idea either directly by voting on or creating the idea, or indirectly when Sales or Support captures their support for the idea.
+Supporters: Look at the number of users who have requested an idea either directly by voting on or creating the idea, or indirectly when Sales or Support captures their feedback for the idea.

 Feedback: Feedback on individual ideas is the details internal teams have captured on behalf of users through the Contributor Sidebar.
 This gives you the qualitative data around users' specific pain points and desired solutions on a particular idea.
 Learn more.

-Blocked/Lost Deals: Review ideas that are blocking deals for your Sales Team.
+Blocked/Lost Deals (Premium plan): Review ideas that are blocking deals for your Sales Team.
 Our SFDC Opportunity integration lets you measure whether the features you are considering will help unblock deals.
 Learn more.

-Advanced Reporting: Every company is unique, and you and your team have your own custom criteria for how you measure things like trends and supporters.
-We recommend our analysis export.
+Advanced Reporting (Premium plan): Every company is unique, and you and your team have your own custom criteria for how you measure things like trends and supporters.
+If you have the Salesforce connector enabled, we recommend utilizing our account insights page.
+Otherwise, we recommend our analysis export.
 However, you will want a data analyst on your team to help you get it setup.
 Learn more.